Seasonal exfoliating, do’s and don’ts, and exfoliating for your skin typePosted on December 18, 2019 Written by: 100% PURE ®

 For many, a common skin care routine is as simple as cleanse, moisturize, and go!
 Often overlooked, exfoliation is an important step in a healthy skin care routine for all skin types.

 OILY / ACNE PRONE SKIN

 Exfoliating helps to clear pores by removing the dead skin cells, dirt, and oil that can build up and create clogging complications.
 Generally, exfoliating your face 2-3 times a week would be beneficial for oily skin.
-Acne prone skin can be more sensitive, so when exfoliating, make sure to mix the scrub with water on fingers before applying, and cut down to 1-2 times a week if skin seems to be more sensitive than usual.
+Acne-prone skin can be more sensitive than other skin types, so when exfoliating, make sure to mix facial scrub with water on fingers before applying.
+Reduce to 1-2 times a week if skin seems to be more sensitive than usual.

-For dry skin types, flakes, bumps, and uneven patches are frustratingly common occurrences.
+For dry skin types flakes, bumps, and uneven patches are frustratingly common occurrences.
 Regularly exfoliating helps to clear flakes and bumps, resulting in skin that’s softer and more smooth to the touch.
-Added bonus?
-Your makeup application will be much more manageable, since smoothed skin allows for a more even finish!
+An added bonus is that makeup application will be much more manageable, since smoothed skin allows for a more even finish.

-As we age, average rate of skin cell turnover (the process that reveals fresh, younger layers of skin) slows down.
+As we age, the average rate of skin cell turnover (the process that reveals fresh, younger layers of skin) slows down.
 Before the age of thirty, our skin normally sheds every 28 days.
-After 30 however, that rate begins to slow down and continues to slow every year.
-Exfoliating helps to speed up and increase skin cell turnover rate, not to mention that dead skin cells can cause the skin to look and feel older, as well as make your complexion look more dull overall.
-No thank you!
+After the age of 30, that rate begins to slow and continues its descent with every passing year.

 DULL / LACKLUSTER SKIN